mist64/cbmbus_doc/6 JiffyDOS.md

 ![](docs/cbmbus/jiffydos-21.png =601x131)

 Also timing-based, the device pulls the DATA line as soon as it has read the CLK line.
 This is the same as the initial state, so the protocol continues with step 1 for the next data byte.

+Of course, the controller can alternatively pull ATN at this point, and send an "UNLISTEN" command, for example.

 ### End of Stream (Send)